jdeathe/centos-ssh/README.md

 SSH is not required in order to access a terminal for the running container.
 The simplest method is to use the docker exec command to run bash (or sh) as follows:

 ```
-$ docker exec -it {container-name-or-id} bash
+$ docker exec -it {{container-name-or-id}} bash
 ```

 For cases where access to docker exec is not possible the preferred method is to use Command Keys and the nsenter command.
-See [command-keys.md](https://github.com/jdeathe/centos-ssh/blob/centos-7/command-keys.md) for details on how to set this up.
+See [docs/command-keys.md](https://github.com/jdeathe/centos-ssh/blob/centos-7/docs/command-keys.md) for details on how to set this up.

 ## Quick Example